Types of Bed Sheets

 Silk sheets are often associated with luxury.
 Their refined, elegant appearance makes them a popular choice for many.
 Made by silkworms, this material is incredibly cool and soft to the touch.
 As a naturally-hypoallergenic material, they are great for those struggling with allergies or skin sensitivities.

 One of the major drawbacks of having silk sheets is their high price point.
 They are a financial investment, but when properly cared for, make a versatile choice due to their ability to keep sleepers cool in the summer and warm throughout winter.
+Budget shoppers may prefer a less expensive fabric with a satin weave; satin and silk have similar smooth feels.

 Another downside is that silk requires special care.
 It’s recommended that you only hand wash or dry clean, making it an unrealistic, high-maintenance option for some individuals and families.
 As far as fabrics go, it is the least durable of the bunch.